akeneo/pim-docs/manipulate_pim_data/connect/configure_event_subscription_network.rst

 In the Event Subscription, some restrictions exists on the entered URL to guarantee that the PIM is not used for accessing unsolicited resources.

+The following domains are always blacklisted:

+- `localhost`
+- `elasticsearch`
+- `memcached`
+- `object-storage`
+- `mysql`

+Additionnaly, we also block the ranges of IPs defined in the RFC1918.

-However, **you may need to change those rules**, this chapter explains how.
+However, **you may need to add an exception to those IP address ranges**, this chapter explains how.

 Add IPs to the whitelist
 ------------------------